alombi/rh-api/README.md

    * `downloads` = the specific version's downloads count

 ## Shortcut (GET)
 Heads over to https://rh-api.alombi.xyz/shortcut and add a parameter to this URL, containing your shortcut's RH ID.
-For example https://rh-api.alombi.xyz/shortcut?id=1
+For example https://rh-api.alombi.xyz/shortcut?id=1&icon=true

+The `icon` url parameter is `false` by default, and it's optional.
+If you want to receive the icon, include it as in the example, if not set it to `false` or remove the parameter (https://rh-api.alombi.xyz/shortcut?id=1).

 #### Parameters
 * `id` = the RoutineHub ID of the shortcut
 * `name` = the shortcut's name
 * `subtitle` = the shortcut's subtitle
 * `hearts` = the total hearts number
 * `downloads` = the total downloads number
-* `icon` = the shortcut's icon (base64 encoded)
+* `icon` = the shortcut's icon (base64 encoded).
+Not included by default.

 ## Author (GET)
 Heads over to https://rh-api.alombi.xyz/author and add a parameter to this URL, containing the author's RH username.
 For example https://rh-api.alombi.xyz/author?username=alombi